 Outside of your one-time Medigap Open Enrollment Period you may enroll in a Medicare supplement plan at any time of the year, but you will be subject to underwriting.
 That means you could be denied Medicare supplement coverage or charged more based on your health history or current medical conditions, unless specific circumstances apply.

-Visit HealthCare.com for more information on Medicare supplement insurance plans, and contact a licensed insurance agent for assistance.
+Visit HealthCare.com for more information on Medicare Supplement insurance plans, and to contact a licensed insurance agent for assistance.